 Diane represents selected non-fiction at the agency.

 Kate joined the agency in 2013 following a career commissioning and publishing commercial fiction at Headline, Penguin, HarperCollins and latterly as Editorial Director at Century (Random House).
 Kate is responsible for the agency’s fiction list.
 Our focus is on commercial women’s fiction, upmarket fiction, crime, thriller and suspense.
 Kate also represents selected non-fiction projects in the area of popular culture.

 Martin is responsible for the agency’s representation in the areas of history, science, politics, economics, business and memoir.
 Formerly Editorial Director at HarperCollins and previously at BBC Books and Weidenfeld & Nicolson, Martin has published some of the most high-profile non-fiction of recent years, with authors ranging from John Major, Peter Mandelson and Alex Salmond to Simon Schama, Jonathan Dimbleby and Laurence Rees.
 He joined the agency in 2017.

 Children’s & Young Adult; Sci-fi & Fantasy

-Chloe joined the agency in 2015.
-She is responsible for the agency’s children’s and young adult busines as well as science fiction and fantasy.
+Chloe is responsible for the agency’s children’s and young adult business as well as science fiction and fantasy.
 In children's, we are looking for all genres of young adult, middle-grade and 5-8 fiction and non-fiction but we’re not currently looking for picture books.
-Chloe is herself a published author of young adult fiction, with her first novel Editing Emma: The Secret Blog of a Nearly Proper Person published by HQ in 2017.
+Chloe is herself a published author of young adult fiction, with her first novel Editing Emma published by HQ in 2017.

 Follow Chloe on Twitter @ChloeSeager